pmc-tools/docker/README.md

 On the container, you find
 - a version of storm (with UMB support),
 - a version of prism (with UMB support),
-- the umbi python library
+- the umbi python library.
 - the contents of this repo, in particular, the umbtest library.
 - A jupyter notebook that is running.